KashFarhadi/Dictionaries-From-Scratch/README.md

 Let's not be goobers together.

 Is it possible to build a python dictionary without the dict keyword?
 We’ll dive under the hood to build a dictionary data structure and become familiar with some concepts that the geniuses behind python understood.

-## Creator
-Kash Farhadi

-## About

-This is a Jupyter Notebook for a demo that was presented to software engineering students at Kenzie Academy.

 Uses a Python 3 Jupyter kernel.